 I lived on these.
 I miss them dearly.
 I’ve now sworn off hot chocolate as I now know I’ll never taste any better than that.
 I’m pretty certain I’d walk up that tedious hill barefoot and butt naked just for a dip of the tongue.

 Just a little out of town, about a 5-10 minute walk, you will find luxury accommodation in the form of cabins.
-We did hear the wooden beauties of Hotel Cabañas La Puesta del Sol, with a large open fire included, start at 400MXN (€20) per night.
+We did hear the wooden beauties of Hotel Cabañas La Puesta del Sol, with a large open fire included, starting at 400MXN (€20) per night.

 You can find these guys online with a simple search and they’ve cleverly taken ownership of the only website linked with this town.
 So don’t be fooled into thinking they’re the only accommodation available.